 Mac's Story

 Mac joined Watsi on October 14th, 2020.
-Three years ago, Mac joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mac's most recent donation supported Hassan, a five-month-old infant from Kenya, to fund spina bifida surgery.
+Four years ago, Mac joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mac's most recent donation supported Mi, an eight-year-old girl from Burma, to fund surgery to remove a cyst.

 Impact